-Students will be required to turn in final evaluations from the site supervisor.
+Students will be required to turn in mid-term and final evaluations from the site supervisor.
 Students will also be required to conduct a self-evaluation of their skills.
-The faculty supervisor will also submit a final evaluation of the students.
+The faculty supervisor will also submit a mid-term and final evaluation of the students.
 Students will scan/upload these evaluations into Connect by the due date.